 For educators!
 Download a packet of essential questions, mentor texts, and Common Core State Standards to use in classrooms and libraries.Classroom Guide

 From the tallest tree to the smallest microbe, Earth is home to more than 1.5 million known species of plants, animals, fungi, bacteria, and microorganisms.
 And scientists estimate there could be millions, if not billions, more that have not yet been identified!

-Biodiversity: Explore the Diversity of Life on Earth with Science Activities for Kids introduces middle schoolers to the evolution of life on Earth, beginning with the first single-celled organisms that emerged 3.8 billion years ago to the complex, multi-celled organisms that exist today and make up the tree of life.
+Biodiversity: Explore the Diversity of Life on Earth with Environmental Activities for Kids introduces middle schoolers to the evolution of life on Earth, beginning with the first single-celled organisms that emerged 3.8 billion years ago to the complex, multi-celled organisms that exist today and make up the tree of life.
 Biodiversity is found everywhere on the planet—on land, in the water, and even in extreme environments such as ice and volcanoes.
 There are actually entire microbiomes beneath our feet, in puddles, and even in our belly buttons!

 Biodiversity includes hands-on STEM activities and critical thinking exercises to encourage readers to consider the threat to biodiversity and figure out ways to be part of the solution.
 Fun facts, links to online primary sources and other supplemental material, and essential questions take readers on an exploration of the incredible biodiversity on Earth.

 Biodiversity is part of a set of four Build It Environmental Science books that explore the history and science of the planet and all that live on it through hands-on STEM activities and real-life environmental connections.
 Other titles in this series are Planet Earth, Garbage, and Biomes.

 Try these hands-on biology projects!

 - Design a water filter

 What Is Biodiversity?

 Threats to Biodiversity